Travelport/travelport-uapi-tutorial/lesson_1-1.md

 The values are included in your sign-up documents from the Travelport website.
 Note that each of the parameters is of the form -Dxxx="yyy" and are separated by spaces.
 The values are always quoted and the names always begin with "travelport".

-After you have made the adjustments necessary for your account to this panel, return to the [WSDLService](https://github.com/travelport/travelport-uapi-tutorial/blob/master/src/com/travelport/tutorial/support/WSDLService.java) file one last time.
-You'll see the `URLPrefix` value is set like this near the top of the file:
+After you make the necessary adjustments for your account, return to the [WSDLService](https://github.com/travelport/travelport-uapi-tutorial/blob/master/src/com/travelport/tutorial/support/WSDLService.java) file.
+The `URLPrefix` value is set like the image below near the top of the file:

 {% highlight java %}
 static protected String URLPREFIX = "file:///Users/iansmith/tport-workspace/uapiJava/";
 {% endhighlight %}

 This example shows a path on the tutorial developer's home machine.
-You should adjust this to be the prefix of a URL that points to the root of your project.
+You need to adjust this to be the prefix of a URL that points to the root of your project.
 Note that URLs start with "file:///"  and use forward slash (/) to separate directories, even if you are running on the Windows operating system.
 You need to be sure to include a trailing slash as well, because various other values are derived from `URLPREFIX` by concatenation.

-After you have made this adjustment, you should be able to run Lesson 1 via your run configuration created above.
+After you make this adjustment, you can run Lesson 1 via your run configuration created above.
 If you see an error like this:

 {% highlight console %}